scred47/pleezer/README.md

     pleezer --device-type mobile
     ```

 - `-d` or `--device`: Select the output device.
-Use `?` to list available devices.
+Use `?` to list available stereo 44.1/48 kHz output devices.
 If omitted, the system default output device is used.
 Examples:
     ```bash
-    # List available devices
+    # List available stereo 44.1/48 kHz output devices
     pleezer -d "?"
     ```